kefo/fedora-workshop-containers/README.md

 you want to modify the Docker files and build the containers with modifications.

 It is sufficient to [install Docker](https://docs.docker.com/engine/installation/) and then save a copy of the `docker-compose.yaml` file, which is part of this repository, locally.
+(Cloning the repository is certainly an easy way too.)

 ```bash
 curl -OL https://raw.githubusercontent.com/kefo/fedora-workshop-containers/master/docker-compose.yaml